Notre Dame fire wakes the world up to dangers of lead dust

 Experts say Paris’ rare status as a highly conserved historic city makes it a particular danger spot for lead.

-“Preservation does make Paris unusual,” said Neil M. Donahue, a chemistry professor at Carnegie Mellon University in Pittsburg.
+“Preservation does make Paris unusual,” said Neil M. Donahue, a chemistry professor at Carnegie Mellon University in Pittsburgh, Pennsylvania.
 “Incineration of one of the most famous roofs in the world may be especially dramatic, but there is no alchemy in this world.
 Lead will remain lead forever.”

 The fire in Paris’ spiritual heart increased awareness among authorities and the public to the dangers of lead.